pustotnik/zenmake/docs/commands.rst

 instead of ``distclean``.

 configure
-    Configures project.
+    Configure a project.
 In most cases you don't need to call this command directly.
-Command ``build`` will call this command itself if necessary.
+Command ``build`` calls this command itself if necessary.
-    This command processes most of values of :ref:`buildconf<buildconf>`.
-    So any change in :ref:`buildconf<buildconf>` leads to call of this command.
+    This command processes most of values from :ref:`buildconf<buildconf>` of a project.
+Any change in :ref:`buildconf<buildconf>` leads to call of this command.
+You can change this behaviour with parameter ``autoconfig`` in buildconf :ref:`features<buildconf-features>`.

 build
-    Builds project of the current directory.
+    Build a project of the current directory.
 It's the main command.
 To see all possible parameters use ``zenmake help build`` or ``zenmake build --help``.
 For example you can use ``-v`` to see more info about building process or ``-p`` to use progress bar instead of text logging.
-    It calls ``configure`` itself if necessary.
+    It calls ``configure`` itself if necessary by default.

 test
-    Builds and runs tests of the current directory.
-If no tests it's the same as running ``build``.
+    Build and run tests of the current directory.
+If current project has no tests it's almost the same as running command ``build``.
     Command ``test`` builds and runs tests by default while command ``build`` doesn't.

 clean
-    Removes build files for selected ``buildtype``.
+    Remove build files for selected ``buildtype`` of a project.
     It doesn't touch other build files.

 distclean
-    Removes the build directory with everything in it.
+    Remove the build directory of a project with everything in it.

 install
-    Installs the build targets on the system.
+    Install the build targets in some destination directory using installation prefix.
 It builds targets itself if necessary.
     You can control paths with :ref:`environment variables<envvars>` or command line parameters (see ``zenmake help install``).
-    In common it looks like classic ``make install``.
+    It looks like classic ``make install`` in common.

 uninstall
-    Removes the build targets installed with command ``install``.
+    Remove the build targets installed with command ``install``.